spesmilo/electrum/contrib/build-linux/sdist/README.md

 # Source tarballs

-✓ _This file should be reproducible, meaning you should be able to generate distributables that match the official releases._
+✓ _These tarballs should be reproducible, meaning you should be able to generate distributables that match the official releases._

 This assumes an Ubuntu (x86_64) host, but it should not be too hard to adapt to another